Multicomponent Scalar Dark Matter with an Extended Gauge Sector: Dark Matter Phenomenology

 \subsection{Choice of Dark Matter Candidate}

-For a generic parameter choices in this model, the couplings mentioned in Table \ref{tab:BSM_scalar_derivative_gauge_cubic} allow the decays $\phi_0\rightarrow\phi^\pm W^{\prime\mp},\phi_3Z^\prime$ for a positive $\lambda_{23}+\tilde\lambda_{23}$, and $\phi_3\rightarrow\phi_0Z^\prime$ for negative values of $\lambda_{23}+\tilde\lambda_{23}$.
+For generic choices of parameters in this model, the couplings mentioned in Table \ref{tab:BSM_scalar_derivative_gauge_cubic} allow the decays $\phi_0\rightarrow\phi^\pm W^{\prime\mp},\phi_3Z^\prime$ for a positive $\lambda_{23}+\tilde\lambda_{23}$, and $\phi_3\rightarrow\phi_0Z^\prime$ for negative values of $\lambda_{23}+\tilde\lambda_{23}$.
 Such decays, despite being suppressed by the heavy gauge boson mass, would still make one of the scalars unstable.
 In other words, constraining such decays with the age of universe would push the heavy gauge boson masses to very high values essentially decoupling them from SM gauge sector for all practical purposes.
-While this is certainly a reasonable path to take, in this work our aim to to treat the multi-component DM scenario while maintaining a meaningful way of discussing the gauge sector in the context of present experiments and constraints.
+While this is certainly a reasonable path to take, in this work our aim is to treat the multi-component DM scenario while maintaining a meaningful way of discussing the gauge sector in the context of present experiments and constraints.
 Thus, we work under the mass degeneracy limit of the $Z_2$ odd sector that makes the neutral components cosmologically stable DM candidates.
-Referring to Eqn.~\ref{equ:scamass}, we see that this corresponds to the particular parameter choice $\tilde\lambda_{23}=-\lambda_{23}$.
+Referring to Eqn.~\ref{equ:sca_mass}, we see that this corresponds to the particular parameter choice $\tilde\lambda_{23}=-\lambda_{23}$.
 The charged components will completely annihilate via photon couplings.
 For the mass degenerate scenario, all components of the $Z_2$ odd sector are stable at tree level in the context of collider production as well.
-However, in the absence of phenomenologically interesting higher dimensional terms in our scalar Lagrangian, loop level effects can give rise to a sub-GeV mass non-degeneracy between the charged and neutral components \cite{Cirelli:2005uq} leading to charged scalar decays via MeV scale charged pions as in reference \cite{Belyaev:2016lok}, thus avoiding any constraints pertaining to the production of an otherwise stable charged particle in colliders which could potentially disallow charged scalar masses (and thus the DM masses) upto a few TeV.
+However, in the absence of higher dimensional terms in our scalar Lagrangian, loop level effects can give rise to a sub-GeV mass non-degeneracy between the charged and neutral components \cite{Cirelli:2005uq} leading to charged scalar decays via MeV scale charged pions as in reference \cite{Belyaev:2016lok}, thus avoiding any constraints pertaining to the production of an otherwise stable charged particle in colliders which could potentially disallow charged scalar masses (and thus the DM masses) upto a few TeV.
+Given that the present model admits an extra $SU(2)$ gauge group in addition to the SM one, we expect such loop effects to be even more pronounced in our case in providing a mass splitting between the charged and the neutral scalars.